GenericMappingTools/gmt/doc/rst/source/grdmix.rst

 .. _-A:

 **-A**\ *alpha*
-    A constant alpha (0-1), or a grid (0-1) or image (0-255) with alphas.
+    Get s a constant alpha (0-1), or a grid (0-1) or image (0-255) with alphas.
-    The final grid will have a transparency layer with these values.
+    The final image will have a transparency layer determined by these values.

 .. _-C:

 **-C**
     **C**\ onstruct an output image from one or three normalized input grids;
-    these grids must all have values in the 0-1 range only.
+    these grids must all have values in the 0-1 range only (see **-N** if they don't).
     Optionally, use **-A** to include transparency and **-I** to add intensity to the colors before writing the image.
+For three layers the input order must be red grid, green grid, and blue grid.

 .. _-D:

 **-D**
-    **D**\ eonstruct a single image into one or three normalized output grids.
+    **D**\ econstruct a single image into one or three normalized output grids.
     An extra grid will be written if the image contains an alpha (transparency layer).
     All grids written will have values in the 0-1 range exclusively.
-    The output names uses the name template given by **-G** which must contain the C-format code "%c".
+    The output names uses the name template given by **-G** which must contain the C-format string "%c".
 This code is replaced by the codes R, G, B and A for color images and g, A for gray-scale images.

 .. _-I:

-**-I**\ *intens*
+**-I**\ *intensity*
     A constant intensity or grid (-1/+1 range) to modify final output image colors.

 .. _-M: